tomekszafranski/ZX48K-AllInOne/README.md

 Fully assembled ZX48K-AllInOne PCB in purple.

+Tested with [Diagnostic ROM](https://blog.retroleum.co.uk/electronics-articles/a-diagnostic-rom-image-for-the-zx-spectrum/), [divMMC Future](https://www.tfw8b.com/product/divmmc-future-sinclair-zx-spectrum/), ZX Interface 2 and [MaxDuino](https://lotharek.pl/productdetail.php?id=409).

 [here]

-Tested with [Diagnostic ROM](https://blog.retroleum.co.uk/electronics-articles/a-diagnostic-rom-image-for-the-zx-spectrum/), [divMMC Future](https://www.tfw8b.com/product/divmmc-future-sinclair-zx-spectrum/), ZX Interface 2 and [MaxDuino](https://lotharek.pl/productdetail.php?id=409).

 ## Remarks

-* 17 decoupling 100nF capacitors are unmarked and located near most of the ICs.
+* Unmarked components located near most of the ICs are 100nF decoupling capacitors.

 * vLA82S+ is equipped with sound generator so if not needed Turbo Sound section can be omitted.

 Have fun!